Boise State Virtual Private Network Standard

 - VPN gateways will be set up and managed by Boise State’s Office of Information Technology.

-- VPN users will be automatically disconnected from Boise State’s network after a detected period of inactivity.
-The user must then logon again to reconnect to the network.
+- VPN users will be automatically disconnected from Boise State’s network after 10 hours of use.
+The user must then login again to reconnect to the network.